 Here are three things you can do if you suspect a student may have a vision problem?

-- Use The Vision Quiz.
+Use The Vision Quiz.
 It’s a simple first-step tool for diagnosing vision issues.
+This is a simple tool you can fill out on your own based on your observation of the student.